U.S. issues first coronavirus workplace guidance to nursing homes

 May 14 (Reuters) - The U.S. Department of Labor issued its first workplace guidance to nursing homes on Thursday since the COVID-19 pandemic swept the country and ravaged care facilities, saying residents, staff and visitors should keep 6 feet (1.83 meters) apart.

-The alert from the Occupational Safety and Health Administration (OSHA) also said nursing homes should screen resident and staff for symptoms and should find alternatives to group activities.
+The alert from the Occupational Safety and Health Administration (OSHA) also said nursing homes should screen residents and staff for symptoms and should find alternatives to group activities.

 OSHA, which is charged with setting and policing national working conditions, did not recommend testing of residents or workers by nursing homes, which have been hit by the coronavirus since February.

+AARP, a group that represents seniors, said care facility staff must have personal protective equipment (PPE), which OSHA recommended, as well as "the necessary testing to identify cases and prevent the spread of the virus."

-Nursing homes account for a large portion of the 83,000 U.S. deaths from COVID-19, the lung disease caused by the novel coronavirus.
-Elderly individuals and people with underlying chronic health conditions are among those at highest risk for severe illness and death.
+Nursing homes account for a large portion of the 85,000-plus deaths in the United States from COVID-19, the disease caused by the novel coronavirus.
+The elderly and people with underlying chronic health conditions are among those at highest risk for severe illness and death.

 Unions have criticized OSHA for not doing enough to protect workers, who have protested conditions at food-processing plants, warehouses and fast-food restaurants.